Adam-Peel/news-aggregator/README.md

 The current live api server can be found at: https://news-aggregator-7e9t.onrender.com/

-All APIs are currently unrestricted and accessible to all, and a list of endpoints, with information about what can be accessed, and how is available at https://news-aggregator-7e9t.onrender.com/api.
+All APIs are currently unrestricted and accessible to all, and a list of endpoints, with information about what can be accessed, and how is available in [Link](endpoints.json).

 ## Local hosting - Necessary repo modifications

 The DB and api were developed with the following packages:

 {
 "express": "^5.1.0",

 "dotenv": "^16.5.0",

 "nodemon": "^3.1.10",

 "pg": "^8.16.0",

 "pg-format": "^1.0.4"
 },